How Long to Boil Spaghetti (pasta)- Perfect Every Time

 Tips for making pasta without it sticking:

-• OIL AND WATER ARE NOT FRIENDS.
-If you add fat to the water it will prevent the pasta from absorbing the sauce once combined.
+- OIL AND WATER ARE NOT FRIENDS.
+Adding fat to the water will prevent the pasta from absorbing the sauce once combined.

 I get it!
 You are busy!
 The sauce is still cooking, but your pasta is done!
-You let it sit, or worse add oil to coat it BEFORE mixing WITH the sauce.
-If you have to pick one: let the sauce sit rather than the drained pasta!!
-If you’re making a pasta salad, check this recipe post to know how long pasta salads last and how to store them properly.
+You let it sit, or worse, add oil to coat it BEFORE mixing with the sauce.
+If you have to pick one, let the sauce sit rather than the drained pasta!!
+If you’re making a pasta salad, check this recipe post to learn how long pasta salads last and how to store them properly.
 And here’s how you can store your homemade pasta without sticking!

 DO NOT add oil or butter before mixing pasta with the sauce.
 Your sauce will slide right off your pasta and never absorb it.
 There is no going back.